Sanglorian/orcus/Orcus Rulebook - current.md

 ### Fall with Style (Trained Only)

-Make an Acrobatics check while falling to reduce damage.
-You take less damage equal to half the Acrobatics check result (for example, if your result is 23, you take 11 less damage).
-If you take no damage, you land on your feet (i.e., not prone).
+Reduce the damage by an amount equal to half the Acrobatics check result (for  example, if your result is 23, you take 11 less damage).
+If this reduces the damage to zero, you land on your feet (not prone).

 ## Arcana (Int)